 Ingredients play a big part in my cooking.
 Although I certainly do not have a limitless budget, I try and buy the best ingredients I can, which I do think make a very real difference to the end product.

 Wherever possible, I try and use local ingredients and support local producers, farmers and retailers.
 I find this much easier now I live out of London.
 I am a country girl at heart and love to forage for wild food and use local game.

 Cooking remains one of my very favourite pastimes, even though I am now lucky enough to earn a living from cooking and writing about food.
 I get so much pleasure, satisfaction and, crucially, time and space to think whilst I cook.
 I have much to learn and enjoy trying new techniques and ingredients.

 Although I love a potter in the kitchen, the boundaries are now blurred between work and pleasure.
 I often find myself very, very busy, and have very limited time to cook a meal.
 Some days I will have spent hours in the kitchen working on recipe development, and I don’t want to spend much more time cooking an evening meal.
 I also travel a lot.
 There is not a week that goes by when I don’t go somewhere.

-I have a collection of over a thousand cookery books, which are a constant source of inspiration.
-I enjoy keeping up to date with current cookery publications and am working my way through some of the classics.
+I have a collection of several thousand cookery books, which are a constant source of inspiration.
+I enjoy keeping up to date with current cookery publications.
 I don’t read fiction, I read cookery books.
 There’s nothing quite like sitting down with a cup of coffee, a homemade biscuit and losing myself in a cookery book.